Elastic On-Device LLM Service: Evaluation

-$\bullet$\textit{Datasets.} We select 4 representative datasets/benchmarks for on-device LLM evaluation: (1) \texttt{ARC\_E}~\cite{allenai:arc}, a commonly used dataset for science knowledge QA and reasoning.
-(2) \texttt{OBQA}~\cite{OpenBookQA2018}, a dataset for natural language and commonsense knowledge comprehension.
-(3) \texttt{Octopus}~\cite{chen2024octopus}, an on-device API-calling benchmark that follows the natural language instruction of users and selects the most suitable functions.
-(4) \texttt{LlamaTouch}~\cite{zhang2024llamatouch}, a realistic and complicated on-device UI-automation agent benchmark that manipulates mobile apps following user instructions.
-Each entry is augmented by in-context learning in 5-shots.
-We report option select accuracy of \texttt{ARC\_E} and \texttt{OBQA}, top-5 function (without parameters) selection accuracy of \texttt{Octopus}, and app invocation accuracy of \texttt{LlamaTouch}.
+\yws{\texttt{ARC\_E}, \texttt{PIQA}, \texttt{SCIQ} and \texttt{OBQA} are natural language comprehension and common-sense reasoning tasks that are ubiquitous on mobile devices; \texttt{Octopus} is an on-device API-calling benchmark that follows the natural language instruction of users and selects the most suitable functions; \texttt{LlamaTouch} is a realistic and complicated on-device UI-automation agent benchmark that manipulates mobile apps following user instructions.}

 $\bullet$\textit{End-to-end traces.} We further synthesize end-to-end traces on top of the above datasets.
 In Table~\ref{tab:trace}, we list 6 conceived apps in response to the pre-defined SLOs.
 The requests and groundtruths of an app are synthesized from a dataset in similar domain, since there is no public available user data in the wild.
 Specifically, we collect 600 entries of requests in total for a trace.
 To comprehensively evaluate \sys, we emulate the distribution skewness of requests by $Num(i) = \frac{600\times e^{\alpha i}}{\sum^{k=6}_{k=1} e^{\alpha k}}$, where $Num(i)$ is an app's \# of request, $i$ is the SLO level (the lower, the tighter), and $\alpha$ is a controlling factor.
 The larger the value of $\alpha$, the greater the proportion of more relaxed SLOs in the trace.
 When $\alpha=0$, all SLOs are evenly distributed in the trace.
 We synthesize multiple traces with various distributions.
 For each trace, we randomly shuffle the requests and set the arrival timestamp by a Poisson distribution.